Small business ideas that actually work in 2026

 Rent your spare room

-Renting your spare room on platforms like Airbnb can be a profitable side hustle if you own your home and are comfortable sharing your space.
-It's also a socially stimulating way to meet new people.
+Renting your spare room on platforms like Airbnb can be a profitable side hustle.
+You need to own your home and be comfortable sharing your space.
+It is also a socially stimulating way to meet new people.

 Check local regulations and your homeowner's insurance policy before listing your room.